th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 .. figure:: media/shaper_both.png
    :align: center

    The incoming traffic fluctuates around the specified nominal data rate.
 The outgoing traffic is limited to the nominal data rate.

+..
+The incoming traffic is sometimes greater than the nominal data rate of the shaper/the limit, and the shaper limits the data rate to the limit (????)

+The data rate of the incoming traffic is on average less than the shaper's limit, but it periodically goes over the limit.
+In this case, the shaper limits the data rate to the nominal value.
+The shaper stores packets, and eventually sends them, so the outgoing traffic is smoothed.
+When the incoming traffic is below the nominal value, there is no need for traffic shaping, and the outgoing traffic is the same as the incoming.

 .. note:: The data rate specified in the ini file as the idle slope parameter is the channel data rate, but this is somewhat different from the outgoing data rate in the shaper due to protocol overhead (PHY + IFG).
 In this chart, we measure data rate in the shaper, thus we displayed the nominal data rate lines as calculated for the shaper.